calwy/calwy.github.io/index.md

 ## 🔹 About Me

-I am a cyber security enthuasist with a passion for learning all things secuirty related.
+I am a cyber security enthuasist with a passion for security, be it IT, Ethical Hacking, threat analysis, or System Security, there's always something new to learn and that fascinates me.
 At the start of 2024, I dived into Capture the Flag challenges on TryHackMe, instantly captivated by the world of Red Teaming.
 This passion fueled my pursuit of top-tier certifications where I could test my skills—culminating in achieving both the eJPT and OSCP!
-I now focus my efforts on looking at the other side of the coin which is Blue Teaming, where I have dedicated my free time into studying the process behind identifying and detecting cyber attacks.
-I am passionate about keeping systems secure while constantly learning about new found cyber attacks in this field
+I am now focusing my efforts on looking at the other side of the coin which is Blue Teaming, where I have dedicated my free time into studying the process behind identifying and detecting cyber attacks.
+I am passionate about keeping systems secure while constantly learning about new found cyber attacks in this field!

 ---